 He was admitted to practice in 2001, and at the conclusion of his role as Associate to Chief Justice Doyle was employed initially as the Research Assistant to the Solicitor-General, and then as a solicitor within its Advising and Administrative and Environment Sections.

-He is committed to legal education.
-He was as an organiser of, and presented as part of the Crown Solicitor's Office internal Continuing Professional Development program and tutored for many years at Adelaide University, principally in civil procedure.
+He is committed to and interested in legal education.
+He was as an organiser of Continuing Professional Development programs in the Crown Solicitor's Office and has tutored at Adelaide University, principally in civil procedure.

 He is the co-editor and author of the legal publication Summary Justice - South Australia (concerned with summary criminal procedure in South Australia).
 His forthcoming book on the Interpretation Acts will be published by Thomson Reuters in 2018.

 Dietmann v Brennan-Kuss (2015) 123 SASR 24; R v Draoui (2015) 122 SASR 360; Channel 9 SA PL v Police (No.2) (2014) 121 SASR 87; Police v Majchrak (2014) 120 SASR 192; Police v Bleeze (2012) 112 SASR 568; Police v Short (2012) 112 SASR 463; Police v Berzins (2011) 111 SASR 319; Moore v AI Automotive Ltd SASCFC 203